geoschem/GCClassic/docs/source/gcc-guide/05-run/run-speedup.rst

 =============================

 Several diagnostics are turned on by default in :ref:`the HISTORY.rc
-<history>` configuration file.
+<cfg-hist>` configuration file.
 The more diagnostics that are turned
 on, the more I/O operations need to be done, resulting in longer simulation execution times.
 Disabling diagnostics that you do not wish to archive can result in a faster simulation.